 Q: I found a photo online, apparently from the early 20th century, of a disabled man in a basket chair.
 Could this be a clue to the origin of “basket case”?

-A: The man pictured in the basket chair (a three-wheeled woven rattan wheelchair) is nowhere near as disabled as the original basket case—that is, if the original basket case ever existed.
+A: The man pictured in the basket chair (a three-wheeled woven rattan wheelchair) is nowhere near as disabled as the original basket case—had such a basket case ever existed.

 The Oxford English Dictionary says the colloquial term “basket case” originated in the United States shortly after World War I, and meant “a person, esp. a soldier, who has lost all four limbs.”

-As word spread that limbless soldiers were being warehoused in one place or another in the US, the Surgeon General of the Army, Maj.
+Nevertheless, word spread that limbless soldiers were being warehoused in one place or another in the US.
+As a result, the Surgeon General of the Army, Maj.
 Gen. Merritte W. Ireland, said in 1919 that the rumor had absolutely no foundation in fact.

 “I have personally examined the records and am able to say that there is not a single basket case either on this side of the water or among the soldiers of the A. E. F. [Allied Expeditionary Force],” he explained.

 Furthermore, the general said in his March 28, 1919, statement, “I wish to emphasize that there has been no instance of an American soldier so wounded during the whole period of the war.”